 Seminars and Events

-- MR-1027 @ 12noon Salzberg Chemistry Seminar guest speaker Dr. Vladimir Mitin, University at Buffalo, The State University of New York SEMINAR ABSTRACT: The presentation focuses on design,...read more
+- MR-1027 @ 12noon Salzberg Chemistry Seminar guest speaker Dr. John R. Lombardi, Professor of Chemistry, The City College of New York SEMINAR ABSTRACT: We develop an analytical expression for...read more

 Dr. Daniel L. Akins